dmitryporotnikov/projectvoicelink/README.md

 ### File Hashing

 For each received voice message, the bot calculates a hash value to identify unique messages.
+Bot will prevent sending the same message over and over again (by checking MD5) to avoid spam.

 ### Commands